zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 ## Motivation
 Learning to program isn’t just about learning a skill for a job.
 It's more about being enabled to create anything you can imagine: stories, art, animation, music, websites, and more.
 Coding allows us to create things that we like and even have fun doing it!
 Of course, there are also obvious advantages like improved career opportunities.
 Coders are constantly in high demand, and a coder can earn a high income compared to their peers.
 In addition, children acquire valuable skills while learning to code.
-We will take a look at a few of these skills as an example.
+We will take a look at a few of these skills as examples.

 {{< img src="/posts/python/figures/coding_with_kids/coding_is_fun.jpg" width="45%" align="center" >}}

 ### Logical thinking
 Coding helps children develop logical thinking skills by breaking down complex problems into smaller, more manageable parts.
-Not only can they solve a problem, but they’re also able to explain how and why they solved it that way.
-This skill is essential in everyday life as it helps you make structured decisions and solve problems in a more efficient way.
+They not only learn how to solve a problem, but they will be able to explain how and why they solved it that way.
+This skill is essential in everyday life as it helps us make structured decisions and solve problems in a more efficient way.

 {{< img src="/posts/python/figures/coding_with_kids/logical_thinking.jpg" width="35%" align="center" >}}

 ### Problem-solving
-While kids are writing their code, they’re also forced to solve errors that come up with their program (what we call debugging).
+While kids are writing code, they are forced to solve errors that come up with their program (what we call debugging).
 So they develop problem-solving skills by understanding how to analyze, debug and troubleshoot code.
 These skills can be applied to everyday life situations and are invaluable in any career.

 {{< img src="/posts/python/figures/coding_with_kids/problem_solving.jpg" width="35%" align="center" >}}

 ### Creativity
-Coding also helps children develop their creativity by allowing them to express themselves through code.
+Coding helps children develop their creativity by allowing them to express themselves through code.
 It encourages them to think outside the box and come up with unique solutions to problems.
 In other words: it creates room for innovation.

 {{< img src="/posts/python/figures/coding_with_kids/creativity.jpg" width="35%" align="center" >}}

 ### Perseverance
 We all know that coding is challenging.
 Not every solution is simple or straightforward.
-Perseverance is the ability to keep moving towards the end goal, even when the path is difficult.
+Perseverance is the ability to keep moving towards an end goal, even when the path is difficult.
 With the right encouragement, children will learn to try again when they fail.
-As a parent/tutor/friend/... make sure that you celebrate their wins and their failures you can make them stronger.
-Specifically, praise their effort, independent of the result!
+As a parent/tutor/friend/... make sure to celebrate both their wins and their failures.
+Specifically, praise their *effort* independent of the result!
 An example would be something like: "Wow, you tried really hard to solve this problem and did not give up.
 That's fantastic!"

 {{< img src="/posts/python/figures/coding_with_kids/coding_is_hard.JPG" width="35%" align="center" >}}

 ### Should all children learn how to code?
 In my opinion: Yes, but not for the sake of becoming future computer programmers.
 We really don’t know programming will look like in the future.
-It's changing rapidly at the moment with new generative AI tools popping up every week.
-However, what we do know with a reasonable amount of certainty is that the computational thinking that children gain through learning how to code will remain relevant and in demand.
+It's changing rapidly at the moment with new GenAI tools popping up every week.
+However, what we *do* know with a reasonable amount of certainty is that computational thinking (which is gained through learning how to code) will remain relevant and in demand.

 ## Brain development

 As mentioned in the beginning, the brain sits at the center of all our cognitive abilities, including learning.
 Therefore, to understand what cognitive abilities children have at different ages, we need to understand how their brain develops.
 Don't worry: this is not going to be a neuroscience lecture.
-We will only look at the very basics of brain development and how it's related to the topic of coding with children.
+We will only look at the very basics of brain development and how they are related to the topic of coding with children.

 ### The brain

 In case you didn't know: The brain is the most complex part of the human body.
 It controls thought, memory, emotion, and much more.
-The brain can be divided into different sections that specialize in different functions.
+The brain can be divided into sections that specialize in different functions.
 However, regions of the brain interact a lot.
-So when performing a task, it's usually a whole network of regions functioning together as a whole.
-For our case it's important to understand that the different parts of the brain (and hence different functions) mature at different ages.
+When performing a task, it's usually a whole network of brain regions functioning together as a whole.
+For our topic, it's important to understand that different parts of the brain (and hence different functions) mature at different ages.

 {{< img src="/posts/python/figures/coding_with_kids/functions_of_the_brain.png" width="40%" align="center" >}}

 ### Neuroplasticity
+When talking about brain development one of the key terms is neuroplasticity.
 While in some species brains are mature at birth, the human brain matures over many years.
 In other words: brain development is a life-long process!
 This means that as the brain develops, it can be influenced by our interactions with the environment.
 During the early years when the brain is growing most rapidly, it shows a lot more plasticity than during later years.
-This is especially true for influence up to ages 3–4, where the brain is more reactive to environmental influences than in later development.
+This is especially true up to ages 3–4, where the brain is more reactive to environmental influences than in later development.
 Consequently, this time lays the foundation for the rest of our lives!
-We, as parents/teachers/caregivers/... can support optimal brain development through positive influences such like responsive caregiving, appropriate stimulation, and diverse learning experiences.
+We, as parents/teachers/caregivers/... can support optimal brain development through positive influences such as responsive caregiving, appropriate stimulation, diverse learning experiences, etc.

 ### Brain development at birth
-When a child is born, the brain has about 100 billion neurons and an average of 2,500 synaptic connections per neuron.
-Side note: synapses are the connections between neurons.
-They are the pathway along which neurons pass on signals.
+When a child is born, the brain already has about 100 billion neurons and an average of 2,500 synaptic connections per neuron.
+Isn't that amazing?
+(Side note: synapses are the connections between neurons.
+They are the pathway along which neurons pass on signals).

 At birth, the brain reaches 25% of adult size.
 Newborns have basic reflexes for survival, e.g. rooting, sucking, startle, grasp.
 However, they don't show any directed actions yet.